Iron Fisted Eagle's Claw

-Iron Fisted Eagle's Claw is a 1979 martial art movie directed by To Man Bo and starring Bruce Liang and Chi Kuan-chun.
+Iron Fisted Eagle's Claw is a 1979 martial arts movie directed by To Man Bo and starring Bruce Liang and Chi Kuan-chun.
 A Hong Kong-Taiwanese co-production, the movie is also known as Young Moon Ho Gaek (용문호객) in Korea and Der Kleine und der Drunken Master in Germany.

 Plot

 Chu Kun (Chi Kuan Chun) and Benny Pang (Bruce Liang), fight against the Tiger's group to avenge for Captain Liu and save the town.
 To do this, Chu Kun and Pang learns secret iron fisted kung fu from the book that old Drunken Mater gave (played by Philip Ko).
 Soon Chu Kun and Pang masters secret and powerful iron fist and fight against the Tiger's group.